benspector3/circularity-summer-2020/README.md

 ### Step 3.1) Draw 5 circles

-**CODE** First, duplicate the code from TODO 1 so that you have a total of 5 circles drawn on your screen.
+**CODE** Again in the `PROGRAM SETUP` area, duplicate the code from TODO 1 so that you have a total of 5 circles drawn on your screen.
 For each circle, you should modify the name of the variable so that each circle has it's own variable name.

 <details><summary>Hint</summary>